The Dark Lady Players: Foundation

 Many scholars have noted religious allegories and references in Shakespeare's plays.
 For example, quotations from the Bible are used in 3,000 places, and 14 different translations are used, as shown by professor Naseeb Shaheen.
 In a few places the playwright has translated the Book of Genesis using the original Hebrew.
 In addition, there are many other church and religious references.
 For example, in 1999 in his study of Julius Caesar, Professor Steve Sohmer argues that the playwright "set out to interrogate the truth of the Gospels".
 Similarly in 1988 Linda Hoff posited that Hamlet is entirely a religious allegory.
 According to the study by Peter Milward, King Lear, Antony and Cleopatra, Hamlet, Richard III, Henry VIII all include detailed Apocalypse allegories.

 Elizabethan literature routinely used allegories to communicate hidden meanings.
 Contemporary literary critics advised that instead of feasting on the verse, readers should look beneath the surface to "digest the allegory", as Sir John Harington put it in the introduction to his translation of Orlando Furioso.
 State Decipherers sitting in audiences attempted to detect hidden meanings in the plays being staged, as recorded by Ben Jonson.

-The Dark Lady Players was founded by John Hudson, a Shakespeare scholar most notable for his advocacy of the theory that the works of Shakespeare were written by Emilia Bassano Lanier.
+The Dark Lady Players was founded by John Hudson, a Shakespeare scholar most notable for his advocacy of the theory that the works of Shakespeare were written by Emilia Lanier.
 Hudson received a graduate degree from the Shakespeare Institute at the University of Birmingham, and is currently the artistic director of the Dark Lady Players.